 We understand that being diagnosed with an acoustic neuroma can be a worrying time.
 Even, though the tumour is non-cancerous, it can still be scary to hear that you have a lump growing in your brain.
 At Cura, it is our job to listen to your story, help you decide what your insurance needs are, and find an insurer that matches your circumstances.

-Life Insurance for people who have had an acoustic neuroma may be available at standard terms, provided that surgical removal has occurred and there are no lasting symptoms associated with the condition.
-The insurer that you approach will probably want to see a report from your GP to confirm the severity of the condition, time since surgery and your general health since the operation.
+Life Insurance for people who have had an acoustic neuroma may be available at standard terms, provided that surgical removal has occurred and there are no lasting symptoms .
+The insurer that you approach will probably want to see a report from your GP to confirm details of the brain tumour, time since surgery and your general health since the operation.

-Critical Illness Cover for those who have had an acoustic neuroma will typically be available at normal terms, a few years after surgery has taken place provided that there are no lasting complication.
-As with Life Insurance, the insurer will want to see a report from your GP to confirm all the details regarding your medical history.
+Critical Illness Cover for those who have had an acoustic neuroma will typically be available at normal terms, a few years after surgery has taken place, provided that there are no lasting complications.
+As with Life Insurance, the insurer will want to see a report from your GP to confirm all the details regarding the tumour: date of diagnosis, date of removal, size of the tumour.
 This is a standard process and should cause you no concern.